tradingview/documentation-guidelines/PineUserManual/WritingStyle.md

 1. Referring to user interface components:
     - Use the "Settings" dialog box to modify the script's inputs, visual attributes, or visiblity.
     - Users of your script can change its input values with the "Settings/Inputs" tab.
+    - You can load scripts on your chart with the "Indicators & Strategies" button situated above the chart.
+    - Scripts define alert events; actual alerts must be created using the chart's "Create Alert" dialog box.

 ### Monospace